-Keith Jensen has served as our Interim Chief Financial Officer since February 2018, and has served as our Chief Accounting Officer since July 2015.
+Keith Jensen has served as our Chief Financial Officer since May 2018, and has served as our Chief Accounting Officer since July 2015.
+Mr. Jensen served as our Interim Chief Financial Officer from February 2018 until May 2018.
 Prior to that, Mr. Jensen served as our Vice President of Finance and Corporate Controller from May 2014 to July 2015.
 From November 2012 to May 2014, Mr. Jensen served in various positions at DataDirect Networks, Inc., a data storage provider, including as its Chief Accounting Officer and Chief Administrative Officer.
 From February 2006 to November 2012, Mr. Jensen served in various positions at Sybase, Inc. (which was acquired by SAP America, Inc. in July 2010), an enterprise software and services company, including as Sybase's Chief Financial Officer and Chief Accounting Officer.
 Prior to Sybase, from October 1999 to January 2006, Mr. Jensen served as Chief Financial Officer of Dorado Network Systems Corporation, a provider of software solutions to financial service companies.
 Mr. Jensen also previously held several positions with Coopers & Lybrand, including audit manager.
 Mr. Jensen holds a B.S. in Business from California State University, Sacramento.